Invoke-IR/PowerForensics/README.md

-Get-ForensicEventLog - gets the events in an event log or in all event logs Get-ForensicExplorerTypedPath - gets the file paths that have been typed into the Windows Explorer application Get-ForensicNetworkList - gets a list of networks that the system has previously been connected to Get-ForensicPrefetch - gets Windows Prefetch artifacts by parsing the file's binary structure Get-ForensicRunMostRecentlyUsed - gets the commands that were issued by the user to the run dialog Get-ForensicScheduledJob - gets Scheduled Jobs (at jobs) by parsing the file's binary structures Get-ForensicShellLink - gets ShellLink (.lnk) artifacts by parsing the file's binary structure
+Get-ForensicEventLog - gets the events in an event log or in all event logs Get-ForensicExplorerTypedPath - gets the file paths that have been typed into the Windows Explorer application Get-ForensicNetworkList - gets a list of networks that the system has previously been connected to Get-ForensicOfficeFileMru - gets a files that have been recently opened in Microsoft Office Get-ForensicOfficeOutlookCatalog - gets a Outlook pst file paths Get-ForensicOfficePlaceMru - gets a directories that have recently been opened in Microsoft Office Get-ForensicOfficeTrustRecord - gets files that have been explicitly trusted within MicrosoftOffice Get-ForensicPrefetch - gets Windows Prefetch artifacts by parsing the file's binary structure Get-ForensicRunKey - gets the persistence mechanism stored in registry run keys Get-ForensicRunMostRecentlyUsed - gets the commands that were issued by the user to the run dialog Get-ForensicScheduledJob - gets Scheduled Jobs (at jobs) by parsing the file's binary structures Get-ForensicShellLink - gets ShellLink (.lnk) artifacts by parsing the file's binary structure